How Does 4WD Outperform All Wheel Drive

 The first type, an open differential, sends power along the path of least resistance.
 This means that if one wheel is on a slippery surface and the other is on dry ground, all the power will be sent to the wheel on the slippery surface, rendering the differential useless.

-Some modern cars try to trick open differentials into acting like limited slip differentials by using ABS braking systems to maintain the parameters of the wheels.
+Some modern cars try to trick open differentials into acting like limited-slip differentials by using ABS braking systems to maintain the wheels’ parameters.

 Limited-Slip Differential (LSD)